 “The Interplaner Tree”

 “The Interplaner Tree” is made from Ammonium Sulfate which was heated to 243 degrees Celsius to melt it.
 It was then allowed to cool and crystallise.
-Some crystals have more than one refractive index, meaning light rays will travel along different paths through the crystal.
+Some crystals have more than one refractive index when viewed with polarised light, meaning light rays will travel along different paths through the crystal.
 The waves of the different rays interfere with each other creating beautiful colours like oil on water.

 The dark parts of the image are faults, air, where separate crystals collide but do not tesselate.